sunnidunni/video-downloader-with-transcript/readme.md

 **Method**: `POST`

-**Description**: This endpoint accepts a video URL and downloads the corresponding video file.
+**Description**: This endpoint accepts a video(linkedin post) URL and downloads the corresponding video file.
 Upon success, the video file is returned as a downloadable response.

 #### Parameters
 - **`url`** (required):